Earl G. Matthews: White House service

 As a Deputy Assistant to the President, Matthews was one of the highest-ranking African-Americans in the Trump Administration.
 As Senior Director for Defense Policy and Strategy, he worked closely with then-National Security Advisor John R. Bolton on a range of sensitive national security matters.

-Matthews was involved in the initial planning for the U.S. Space Force and co-authored an October 2018 White House memo to the Pentagon, with National Space Council Executive Secretary Scott Pace, requesting that the Department of Defense make a formal recommendation to President Trump as to whether the proposed Space Force should be organized an independent military department or should be organized as a separate military branch within the Department of the Air Force.
+Matthews was involved in the initial planning for the United States Space Force and co-authored an October 2018 White House memo to the Pentagon, with National Space Council Executive Secretary Scott Pace, requesting that the Department of Defense make a formal recommendation to President Trump as to whether the proposed Space Force should be organized an independent military department or should be organized as a separate military branch within the Department of the Air Force.

-Matthews traveled with then National Security Advisor, John R. Bolton to Ukraine in August 2019 and Warsaw, Poland in September 2019 where he participated in meetings between Ukrainian President Volodymyr Zelensky and senior U.S officials.
-In addition to Bolton, NSC Senior Director Tim Morrison and, top U.S. diplomat in Kiev, Ambassador William Taylor also attended the meetings in Ukraine in which Matthews was present.
+Matthews traveled with then National Security Advisor, John R. Bolton to Ukraine in August 2019 and Warsaw, Poland in September 2019 where he participated in meetings between Ukrainian President Volodymyr Zelensky and senior U.S. officials.
+In addition to Bolton, NSC Senior Director Tim Morrison and, top U.S. diplomat in Kyiv, Ambassador William Taylor also attended the meetings in Ukraine in which Matthews was present.

-Matthews was also present for the meeting between Vice-President Mike Pence and Ukrainian President Volodymyr Zelensky which occurred in Warsaw on September 1, 2019.
-The Zelensky meetings Matthews attended in Ukraine and in Poland were a later focus of the House impeachment inquiry, Matthews was not implicated in the inquiry.
+Matthews was also present for the meeting between Vice-president Mike Pence and Ukrainian President Volodymyr Zelensky which occurred in Warsaw on September 1, 2019.
+The Zelensky meetings Matthews attended in Ukraine and in Poland were a later focus of the House impeachment inquiry, but Matthews was not implicated in the inquiry.
 Matthews left his White House position on November 8, 2019.

 In early December 2021, Colonel Earl G. Matthews released a memo that accused Charles A. Flynn, brother of Lieutenant General Michael T. Flynn, of making willful distortions of the events of January 6, describing Flynn and LTG Walter E. Piatt as "absolute and unmitigated liars" and of giving “perjured testimony before Congress”.